What is a Subsidiary Merger?

 1. Forward Triangular Merger

 A forward triangular merger is an indirect merger where a subsidiary of the purchasing company completes the acquisition on behalf of its parent company.
 The subsidiary company acquires all the assets and liabilities of the target company.
 The acquired company then becomes a fully owned subsidiary of the purchasing entity.
 After the acquisition, the target company is liquidated, and the buyer becomes the sole shareholder of the combined entity.

 Pros and Cons of a Forward Triangular Merger

-One of the reasons why buyers prefer a forward triangular merger is that it gives them more flexibility in terms of purchasing the target company.
+One of the reasons buyers prefer a forward triangular merger is that it gives them more flexibility in purchasing the target company.
 Buyers can use a combination of both cash and stock.
 Half of the consideration used to pay the target company’s shareholders must be at least 50% stock of the acquirer.
-If the consideration for the transaction was 100% cash, it would make the transaction taxable.
+If the consideration for the transaction were 100% cash, it would make the transaction taxable.

 On the downside, forward triangular mergers are less preferred than reverse triangular mergers due to issues regarding access to the target company’s licenses and authorizations.
 The properties will need to be reassessed, and some third parties may withhold consent to the acquirer gaining use of the target company’s contracts, licenses, and authorizations.
-The acquiring entity may incur additional costs in order to be granted consent to the rights of the licenses and assignment of contracts.
+The acquiring entity may incur additional costs to be granted consent to the rights of the licenses and assignment of contracts.

 2. Reverse Triangular Merger

-A reverse triangular merger shares a lot of similarities with a forward triangular merger; however, they differ in the party that is liquidated.
+A reverse triangular merger shares many similarities with a forward triangular merger; however, they differ in the liquidated party.
 In a forward triangular merger, the target company is liquidated, whereas, in a reverse triangular merger, the subsidiary created by the purchasing entity is liquidated.

 A reverse triangular subsidiary merger begins when an acquiring entity uses its subsidiary to acquire another company.
 After the acquisition, the subsidiary is absorbed into the acquired company, and the buyer (the parent company) becomes the only shareholder.
 The acquired company becomes a wholly-owned subsidiary of the acquiring entity, and the buyer acquires all the assets and liabilities of the acquired company.